milkmansson/toit-mpu6050/README.md

 and continues to use.
 Functions that have been implemented based on these undocumented features are:
 - Freefall detection
-- Motion activation
 - X/Y/Z Fine Gain Control
-- DMP - never fully documented, it was reverse engineered by the community.
-A blob of several KB needs to be uploaded to the registers on every start.
+- DMP - Onboard 'Motion Processing'.
+This was never fully documented but has been undergoing reverse engineering by the community, which is still incomplete.
+A blob of several KB needs to be uploaded to the registers upon power up.
+I'm not 100% sure of embedding a blob and providing it here...
-  I'm not 100% sure if embedding this blob and providing in open source code is allowed on Github.
-An implementation using the ESP32 CPU is also possible.
+  Instead for now I'll do my best for implementations using math on the ESP32 CPU.
 - Others...

 ### Sources